 Our last visit to Epcot our daughter was just not quite tall enough for Mission Space.
 I hung out with her in the play area while my husband took our son through the fast pass.
 We waited what seemed like 20-30min.
 When they finally finished and came out I asked what took so long?
 Our son’s response “Mom we went to Space like for real!”.
 The following year our son started kindergarten.
 When asked about where he’s traveled our son told the entire class “I’ve been to Mars”.

 There is nothing like seeing the smile on your child’s face as you experience a ride together.
 But there is something about our daughter’s curls blowing in the wind and an ear to ear grin that completely melts my heart.
 It’s the feeling of being Free or Flying!
 This is especially the case for Big Thunder Mountain Railroad and 7 Dwarfs Mine train.

 10. Bibitty Boppity Boutique and Cinderella Royal Table

-I waited until Olivia was 5 to do these experiences as I wanted it to be a special princess day.
-Olivia hates getting her hair done and the experience honestly wasn’t any different, but she loved getting her makeup and nails done and picking out her dress.
-She chose Mulan which came with a fan but not a crown.
-Olivia wanted a crown and the cast members at BBB were so helpful.
+I waited until our daughter was 5 to do these experiences as I wanted it to be a special princess day. our daughter hates getting her hair done and the experience honestly wasn’t any different, but she loved getting her makeup and nails done and picking out her dress.
+She chose Mulan which came with a fan but not a crown. our daughter wanted a crown and the cast members at BBB were so helpful.
 We had suggested Elsa and Cinderella possibly to go with her dress.
 The cast member came back with those as well as Elena’s crown which matched perfectly to the Mulan dress.

 The Knight Experience